-Breast augmentation is one of the most commonly performed cosmetic surgery procedures at the Centre for Surgery, and for a good reason – the outcomes are phenomenal with extremely happy patients.
+Breast augmentation is one of the most commonly performed cosmetic surgery procedures at the Centre for Surgery, and for a good reason – the outcomes are phenomenal with pleased patients.
 Whilst there have been a few recent developments in new techniques for breast augmentation, one of the most exciting developments is a new technique known as subfascial breast augmentation.
-Subfascial breast augmentation is a term used to refer to the position of the breast implants with the chest wall muscle.
+Subfascial breast augmentation is a term used to refer to the position of the breast implants relative to the chest wall muscle.

 Traditionally, the most common methods for breast implant placement have been either on top of the muscle, also known as the sub-glandular approach or beneath the muscle, often referred to as the “dual plane approach”.
-Centre for Surgery is very fortunate to have our own fully trained plastic surgeons in the use of the subfascial breast implant insertion technique, which involves the implants sitting above the muscle but beneath the fascia that surrounds the chest wall muscle.
+Centre for Surgery is fortunate to have our own fully trained plastic surgeons in the use of the subfascial breast implant insertion technique, which involves placing the implants above the muscle but beneath the fascia that surrounds the chest wall muscles.

 RELATED: A Guide to Changing Implant Placement from Under the Muscle to Subfascial